Of course, I’m grateful to be alive, but that does not mean I need be quiet. Nope. It does not. After all, “your silence will not protect you”.

-After the above mentioned consult, hubby and I left and went about our business as usual.
-Then one evening a few weeks later, hubby brought to my attention something that latest specialist had said that he’d since been thinking about.
-That something said went along the lines of; Yes, cancer treatment is harsh.
-Yes, the long term side effects are tough too, as are the side effects of AIs; but you’re here.
+After the above mentioned consult, Dear Hubby and I left and went about our business as usual.
+Then one evening a few weeks later, Dear Hubby brought to my attention something that latest specialist had said that he’d since been thinking about.
+That something said went along the lines of: Yes, cancer treatment is harsh.
+Yes, the long term side effects are tough too, as are the side effects of AIs, but you’re alive.

-The discussion between hubby and I came about because of a certain message inside a Chinese fortune cookie that said:
+The discussion between Dear Hubby and me came about because of a certain message inside a Chinese fortune cookie that said:

 Very true, but…

-I found it interesting that hubby had been silently pondering over that doctor’s recent remarks.
+I found it interesting that Dear Hubby had been silently pondering over that doctor’s recent remarks.

-I had not said anything about those seemingly innocent words because sometimes I fear I am too touchy about such matters.
-I’m sort of a word freak I suppose.
+I had not said anything because sometimes I fear I am too touchy about such matters.
+I’m sort of a word freak, I suppose.

-Anyway, hubby went on to say that HE felt that comment was a bit patronizing and even condescending.
+Anyway, Dear Hubby went on to say that HE felt that comment was patronizing and even condescending.
 It seemed to suggest to him that I/we should just keep quiet about my lingering side effects from past and present treatment and instead focus on being grateful that I’m still here.